Table of Contents

 The bad news?
 It’s not going to be easy.
 The good news?
 It’s not going to be that challenging either!

-But here is an essential blogging tip before you go ahead: be diligent, passionate, and have PATIENCE!
-Amit Agarwal (the founder of labnol.org) took almost a decade to become an overnight success as India’s first tech blogger, and his current earning is $60,000 per month.
+But here is an essential blogging basic before you go ahead: be diligent, passionate, and have PATIENCE!
+Amit Agarwal (the founder of Labnol) took almost a decade to become an overnight success as India’s first tech blogger, and his current earning is $60,000 per month.

 Now that you understand the trifecta of blogging, here’s a rule book to follow.
 After all, like life, there are no shortcuts to winning as a blogger.

 The aim is to take baby steps and not get overwhelmed.
-Hence, the article is divided into a bite-sized action plan covering every aspect of blogging, from choosing a hosting website to creating an email list when starting a blog in 2021.
+Hence, the article is divided into a bite-sized action plan covering every basic of starting a blog in 2022, from choosing a hosting website to creating an email list.

 Let’s get started!